kiratech/labs/Through-The-Looking-Glass/Test-Telemetry-Python-Stage-3.md

 # Test Telemetry with Python - Stage 3

-This is the third and last stage where a Python application writes and exposes all the telemetry data to the otel-collector that will collect everything in a standard way and distribute to the specific backends everything.
+This is the third and last stage where a Python application writes and exposes all the telemetry data to the OpenTelemetry Collector that will collect everything in a standard way and distribute to the specific backends.

 ## Requirements